 Break dancing and skateboarding combined.
 Aspiring to be the coolest kid in North London circa 1988.
 Probably not succeeding.
 If you want to stalk my relatives in the late 80s, the phone number and address are 801-6134 and 118, Risley Ave, Tottenham, London N17.
 Generic suburban London.

 The Maid Without Tears.
-You can be as cruel as you like to your mechanical slave, and it can’t cry or feel anything because it’s incapable of doing so.
+You can be as cruel as you like to your mechanical servant, and it can’t cry or feel anything because it’s incapable of doing so.
 Isn’t the future swell.
 Nice gold lurex dress and purple tights combo.
 I want one.
 Good ‘tache too.

 Severed robot head in gold lurex balaclava.
 Also, did you know robots in disguise are all around you, and you never realised?
 Cue paranoia.
 This book is pretty badly researched, this robot didn’t even exist.
 It was a costume for performers at trade shows.

 The next few pages are full of stuff like the history of automatons and military robots, and pages trying to convince you that washing machines, calculators and even thermostats are actually exciting kinds of robots.
 (Nice try).